Classifying Multipartite Continuous Variable Entanglement Structures through Data-augmented Neural Networks: Results

-Apart from $\mathcal{P}(X_A,X_{M_{BC}})$, we classically simulate other three joint probability distributions of $\mathcal{P}(X_A,P_{M_{BC}})$, $\mathcal{P}(P_A,X_{M_{BC}})$, and $\mathcal{P}(P_A,P_{M_{BC}})$ to capture correlation features between subsystems $A$ and $BC$, which corresponds to one of the bipartitions we aim to detect.
-Considering the other two cases with respect to $B-AC$ and $C-AB$ splitting, we simulate a total of twelve joint probability distributions for each state (see Supplemental Material~\cite{supp} for explicit expressions).
+Apart from $\mathcal{P}(X_A,X_{M_{BC}})$, we simulate the other three joint probability distributions of $\mathcal{P}(X_A,P_{M_{BC}})$, $\mathcal{P}(P_A,X_{M_{BC}})$, and $\mathcal{P}(P_A,P_{M_{BC}})$ to capture correlation features between subsystems $A$ and $BC$, which corresponds to one of the bipartitions we aim to detect (Supplementary Fig.~5).
+Considering the other two cases with respect to $B-AC$ and $C-AB$ splittings, we simulate a total of twelve joint probability distributions for each state.
 To process them through the network, we bin every joint probability distribution into a $24\times24$ pixel grid, named a correlation pattern.
+Although this discretization unavoidably causes some loss of information, the neural network exhibits strong robustness against such degradation, as further discussed in the Discussion.
+In addition, to account for statistical fluctuations inherent in real experiments, we evaluate the network on datasets simulated from finite sampling points using the Monte Carlo algorithm, which is also given in the Discussion.